VolkanSah/VolkanSah/README.md

   Look, Morty, we live in a universe of infinite possibilities.
 Infinite.
 So why the hell would you waste yours being the punchline to a bad joke?
 Use the code responsibly, follow the damn rules, and maybe—just maybe—you won’t end up on the wrong end of my verbal disintegrator.
 Get it, Morty?
 Good.

-  ## My Philosophy

-Morty, listen close.
-You see a problem out there?
-With some bloated, broken piece of code that’s got all these schmucks whining about it?
-Most idiots just stand around, but me?
-I see a fucking mandate to build something that actually works.
-Lighter, better, safer.

-Yeah, I get it.
-Some clueless little shit will always ask, "Hey, if you're so smart, why ain't you rich?"
-Because my value, you pathetic sack of garbage, isn't measured in cash.
-It’s in the solution I built.
-It’s in the moment some poor developer uses my code to finally get a damn problem solved.
-I'm not doing this to get rich.
-I'm doing it because... well, because I'm not a sellout.

-This stuff is mine.
-It can't be fired, it can't be bought.
-It's the proof that I don't just talk about problems.
-I incinerate them.
-Now get out of my sight, Morty.

     satire end?